First time use

 4. My keyboard isn’t discovered or it doesn’t work.

-To work with Vial’s GUI your keyboard needs to use a dedicated firmware for Vial.
-Most keyboards that are advertised as Vial compatible comes pre-flashed with this firmware, but since there are many options on firmware this doesn’t apply to all keyboards.
+To work with Vial’s GUI, your keyboard needs to use a dedicated firmware for Vial.
+Most keyboards that are advertised as Vial compatible come pre-flashed with this firmware, but since there are many options on firmware, this doesn’t apply to all keyboards.

 If your keyboard is not using a firmware intended for Vial, it will not work with Vial’s GUI, or it may have limited functionality (older VIA firmware).
 To have full use of Vial’s functions, you need to flash your keyboard with a firmware intended for Vial.